andrey-sysoev/Project/README.txt

-This is a traffic light system project with implementaion of pedastrain light.
-The system has state transitons for a trafficlights and control over pedestrian light with a button.
+This is a traffic light system project with the implementation of pedestrian light.
+The system has state transitions for traffic light and control over pedestrian light with a button.

 Requirements:
 1. 2 Arduino boards.
 2. Wires.